goepfert/loudness_adaption_demo/readme.md

 ## Usage
-- Clone repository and open *index.html* file in Browser (tested with FF 60.1.0esr)
+- Clone repository and open *index.html* file in Browser (tested with FF 60.1.0esr) or start webserver
 - Audio files sample including test files from [ITU-R-BS.2217](https://www.itu.int/dms_pub/itu-r/opb/rep/R-REP-BS.2217-2-2016-PDF-E.pdf) and a couple of others located under /files subdirectory
 - Open audio file via *Select File* Button
-  - Depending on the files size and format this may take some seconds
+  - Depending on the files size and format this may take a little
-- Adjust parameters if needed an *Play*
+- Adjust parameters if needed and *Play*
+- You can also *Reset Loudness Calculation*.
+Can e.g. simulate some artificial track change while playing
 - Or visit github pages: https://goepfert.github.io/loudness_adaption_demo/
+  - But you would probably need some audio files from this repo

+## Remarks
+Certainly needs some more testing if properly implemented, but doesn't look so bad in the first place.
+And also some refactoring and code review ...

 ## Parameters
 **Interval Size**